ArtHome12/hassio_avrdude/README.md

 You can get the sketch file with menu `Sketch/Export compiled binary Ctrl+Alt+S` - will create 2 files, you need a smaller size, without bootloader.

 ## Transfer
 I decided not to give an example of moving a file to raspberries, since there are a lot of them.
+Simply transfer your '.hex' instead sample and start once the addon.